Personality Disorders Articles

 Types Of Personality Disorders

-Individuals with Cluster A personality disorders may display eccentric or strange behaviors that differentiate from the societal norm.
+Individuals with Cluster A personality disorders may display eccentric or strange behaviors that differ from societal norms.
 As a result, their actions might appear odd to the average observer.
-The diagnostically suggested Cluster A personality disorders can include paranoid personality disorder, schizoid personality disorder and schizotypal personality disorder.
+The Cluster A personality disorders are paranoid personality disorder, schizoid personality disorder, and schizotypal personality disorder.

 Paranoid Personality Disorder

 - Marked feelings of distrust of others

-- Angry or hostile reaction to perceived slights or insults
+- Angry or hostile reactions to perceived slights or insults

 Schizoid Personality Disorder